 - (a) Producers, the IATSE, and the respective West Coast Locals are parties to the "Agreement and Declaration of Trust establishing the Health Plan for the Employees of the Motion Picture Industry" (hereinafter referred to as the "Health Plan") made as of October 20, 1952.
 Such Health Plan was established in accordance with the provisions of the "Producer-I.A.T.S.E. and M.P.M.O.
-Supplemental Agreement of October 25, 1951." - (b) In accordance with Article V, Sections 1 and 2 of such Health Plan, and subject to the provisions for changes hereinafter set forth, the Producer shall pay into the Health Plan four dollars eleven and three-tenths cents (\$4.113) for each hour worked by or guaranteed an employee by such Producer on or after August 1, 2015 to and including July 31, 2018 under the terms of this Agreement, including "straight time" and "overtime" hours on any day worked.
+Supplemental Agreement of October 25, 1951." - (b) In accordance with Article V, Sections 1 and 2 of such Health Plan, and subject to the provisions for changes hereinafter set forth, Producer shall make contributions to the Health Plan as follows: